Exercise 5: Equivalent units, cost per equivalent unit – weighted average method

 1. Missing figures (i.e., equivalent units of production):

-Equivalents units in work in process ending inventory:
+Equivalents units in work-in-process ending inventory:

 Materials: 20,000 units × 50% = 10,000 units